 - a.
-This order contains chapters that delineate general and specific requirements that apply to M&O contractor operating organization personnel.
+This Order contains chapters that delineate general and specific requirements that apply to M&O contractor operating organization personnel.
 Chapter I contains requirements that have broad applicability for training and qualification of personnel at all operable nuclear facilities.
 Chapters II, III, and IV contain requirements for personnel at DOE Category A production, test, and research reactors, Category B reactors, and non-reactor nuclear facilities, respectively. - b.
 Evaluations of training and qualification programs shall be conducted using DOE-STD-1070-94.

-7. RESPONSIBILITIES.
+7. RESPONSI BI LI TI ES.

 - a.
-Cognizant Secretarial Officer/Deputy Administrator, NNSA or designee shall perform the following functions for reactor and non-reactor nuclear facilities under their program responsibility: - (1) Assume line management responsibility and accountability for nuclear facility personnel qualification programs; - (2) Ensure that resources are provided for developing, implementing, and maintaining nuclear facility personnel training and qualification programs; - (3) Perform reviews to confirm implementation of this Order using DOE-STD-1070-94;
+Secretarial Officer or designee shall perform the following functions for reactor and non-reactor nuclear facilities under their program responsibility: - (1) Assume line management responsibility and accountability for nuclear facility personnel qualification programs; - (2) Ensure that resources are provided for developing, implementing, and maintaining nuclear facility personnel training and qualification programs; - (3) Perform reviews to confirm implementation of this Order using DOE-STD-1070-94;

-- (4) Assure that Cognizant Secretarial Office personnel responsible for training are proficient in personnel training processes and requirements, and that they have diverse expertise so that important areas related to nuclear and occupational safety are covered; and - (5) Approve assessments for full-scope or part-task simulators at Category A test and research reactor facilities. - b.
-Assistant Secretary for Environment, Safety and Health: - (1) As DOE's independent element generally responsible for nuclear facility personnel selection, qualification, and training requirements, in areas not assigned by law to the NNSA shall: - (a) Provide formal Departmental interpretations of the requirements of this Order. - (b) Develop, promulgate, and maintain training requirements, standards, and guidance materials, and conduct workshops as necessary, for implementing the requirements of this Order; - (c) Monitor reports (safety analysis reports, appraisal and inspections reports, training plans, etc.) Relative to nuclear facility personnel qualification activities to assess implementation of this Order and to identify needed improvements; - (d) Develop Department-wide training requirements for general employee/worker safety training which are consistent with the requirements promulgated by the Occupational Safety and Health Administration, the Nuclear Regulatory Commission, and the Environmental Protection Agency; and - (e) Assure that EH personnel responsible for training are proficient in personnel training processes and requirements, and that they have diverse expertise so that important areas related to nuclear, radiological, environmental, and occupational safety are covered. - (2) In addition, as the independent element responsible for environment, safety, and health oversight of line management of the Department, shall: - (a) In coordination with the Cognizant Secretarial Officer and Operations Office, perform independent reviews of nuclear facility personnel training and qualification programs using DOE-STD-1070-94, as appropriate, and provide results of these reviews to cognizant Operations Office Managers and Secretarial Officers for resolution; and
+(4) Assure that Secretarial Office personnel responsible for training are proficient in personnel training processes and requirements, and that they have diverse expertise so that important areas related to nuclear and occupational safety are covered; and

+- (5) Approve assessments for full-scope or part-task simulators at Category A test and research reactor facilities. - b.
+Assistant Secretary for Environment, Safety and Health (EH-1) shall: - (1) Have overall Departmental policy responsibility for nuclear facility personnel selection, qualification, and training requirements, and specifically shall: - (a) Provide formal Departmental interpretations of the requirements of this Order; - (b) Develop, promulgate, and maintain training requirements, standards, and guidance materials, and conduct workshops as necessary, for implementing the requirements of this Order; - (c) Monitor reports (safety analysis reports, appraisal and inspection reports, training plans, etc.) relative to nuclear facility personnel qualification activities to assess implementation of this Order and to identify needed improvements; - (d) Develop Department-wide training requirements for general employee/worker safety training which are consistent with the requirements promulgated by the Occupational Safety and Health Administration, the Nuclear Regulatory Commission, and the Environmental Protection Agency; and - (e) Assure that EH personnel responsible for training are proficient in personnel training processes and requirements, and that they have diverse expertise so that important areas related to nuclear, radiological, environmental, and occupational safety are covered. - (2) As the independent element responsible for environment, safety, and health oversight of line management of the Department, shall: - (a) In coordination with the cognizant Secretarial Officer and Operations Office, perform independent reviews of nuclear facility personnel training and qualification programs using DOE-STD-1070-94, as appropriate, and provide results of these reviews to cognizant Operations Office Managers and Secretarial Officers for resolution; and